YusufGUNEL/YusufGUNEL/README.md

 ### 🧑‍💻 About Me

-Bilgisayar Mühendisliği mezunuyum.
-Yapay zeka, makine öğrenmesi ve gömülü sistemler alanlarında çalışıyorum.
-Veriyi işlemekten modeli deploy etmeye kadar bütün süreci kendi başıma yürütebiliyorum.
+Computer Engineering graduate working on AI, machine learning, and embedded systems.
+I handle the full pipeline — from data preprocessing to model deployment.

-- 🤖 **NLP**, **Deep Learning**, **Computer Vision** — bu alanlarda projeler geliştirdim
+- 🤖 Built projects in **NLP**, **Deep Learning**, and **Computer Vision**
-- 📱 **Flutter** ve **Java** ile mobil uygulama geliştiriyorum
+- 📱 Developing mobile apps with **Flutter** and **Java**
-- ⚙️ **ESP32**, **STM32**, **Arduino** ile gömülü sistem projeleri yaptım
+- ⚙️ Hands-on experience with **ESP32**, **STM32**, and **Arduino**
-- 🧠 Sınıflandırma, regresyon, nesne tespiti ve dizi modelleme konularında deneyimim var
+- 🧠 Worked on classification, regression, object detection, and sequence modeling
-- 🔬 Türkçe NLP sistemlerinden gerçek zamanlı görüntü işleme projelerine kadar farklı alanlarda çalıştım
+- 🔬 Projects range from Turkish NLP systems to real-time image processing
-- 🎯 AI/ML alanında araştırma ve mühendislik fırsatları arıyorum
+- 🎯 Looking for opportunities in AI/ML research and engineering

 <br/>